 COVID-19 Guidance for Schools

-Local public health agencies offer support and guidance to school districts developing plans on how best to educate students this fall while the COVID-19 pandemic continues.
-Missouri's Department of Elementary and Secondary Education (DESE) will allow schools to make their own individual plans under "local rule."
+Local public health agencies offer support and guidance to school districts developing plans on how best to educate students during the COVID-19 pandemic.
+Missouri's Department of Elementary and Secondary Education (DESE) allows schools to make their own individual plans under "local rule."

-The Missouri School Boards' Association has provided general guidance on reopening of schools, but recognizes the diversity of Missouri's school districts will not support a one-size-fits-all approach.
+The Missouri School Boards' Association offers general guidance on reopening of schools, but recognizes that the diversity of Missouri's school districts will not support a one-size-fits-all approach.

-CDC offers planning guidance to school boards and administrators in its K-12 Schools Toolkit.
+CDC continuously updates guidance for K-12 schools based on pandemic phase, new information, and data analysis.
+CDC provides planning guidance to school boards and administrators in its K-12 Schools Toolkit.

 In November 2020, Missouri's DHSS and DESE collaborated on a revised strategy to allow children to remain in the classroom rather than quarantining after exposure to COVID-19.